BBVA/apicheck/docs/source/home/internals.rst

             get:
                 override: true

-The first part is about metadata.
-You can query apicheck to find a set of rules using this data.
-Name and version are required, all other data is optional.
+The first part is metadata.
+You can query ApiCheck to get the set of rules using this data.
+Name and version are required, any other datum is optional.

 .. code-block:: yaml